hjd1964/CloudSensorEvoPlus/README.md

 - OneWire
 - Adafruit_MLX90614

 Libraries for the BMP180 and HTU21D are built-in.
+The Mega2560 is required for full functionality.

 See the "Cloud Sensor Evo Plus.doc" for more detail